amob/GenoPheno/README.txt

 Script: 002_RAFM_taxa95.R
-	purpose: fits coancestry matrix, makes coancestry figure problem?: ML vs M. does it sort by alphabet or by order it encounters?
+	purpose: fits coancestry matrix, makes coancestry figure of note: one pop is alternately labeled ML vs M. Factors in R sort by alphabet, but RAFM sorts by order it encounters a population in the input dataframes
 	input:	AOMexGBS2_ZeaGBSv27impV5_95filter.plk.ped
 			popmomlabel.csv*
 			AlphabeticalPopEnvDat.csv*